LSR Clean Room Injection Molding

-As an inert material, Liquid Silicone Rubber (LSR) is hypoallergenic and biocompatible, and can resist multiple substances.
-LSR components can be found in surgical and medical devices, biotech and diagnostic products, wearable healthcare devices, infant & food and beverage products, micro-electronics, and other applications with hygienic requirements.
+Liquid Silicone Rubber (LSR) is an inert material that is hypoallergenic and biocompatible, and can also resist multiple substances.
+LSR components can be found in surgical and medical devices, biotech and diagnostic products, wearable healthcare devices, baby, food and beverage products, micro-electronics, and other applications with hygienic requirements.
 Depending on the product’s end use the specific hygienic requirements can vary, ranging from use of specialty medical and FDA-approved grade LSRs, hands-free clean manufacturing, to more stringent requirements dictating production in a hygienic and controlled environment.

-Contamination can occur at several points during the molding process and can potentially come in contact with the LSR parts.
+Contamination can occur at several points during a molding process and can potentially come in contact with the LSR parts.
 Workers in contact with the molds during machine set-ups and mold changeovers may have oils or other contaminants on their hands or clothing.
 Dust and grease from the equipment and airborne particles are additional sources of potential contamination.
-When the injection molding and post-molding processes take place within an environmentally-controlled clean room, the contamination risk is mitigated and traceability enhanced.
+When the injection molded silicone parts are isolated and maintained within an environmentally-controlled clean environment, the risk of contamination from oils, debris and other airborne particles is mitigated and traceability enhanced.

 A clean room is an enclosure with a controlled environment.
 The clean room controls and minimizes contaminants including dust, airborne particles, and microbes.
 Usually, the goal of a clean room is to provide the most sterile setting possible for producing products such as medical devices, electronic components, and pharmaceutical products.